-The emotion sensation feeling wheel is not intended to function as a diagnosis tool or a treatment for mental illness.
+The Emotion Sensation Feeling Wheel is not intended to function as a diagnostic tool or a treatment for mental illness.
 It’s a tool to be used alongside good from self and others to learn more about ourselves.

-The human experience is diverse, and when using this pillow you’ll have best results if you embrace responses like “Oh, That’s totally not true for me” or “Actually, for me that sensation belongs over there in that section.”
+The human experience is diverse, and when using this pillow, you’ll have the best results if you embrace responses like “Oh, That’s totally not true for me” or “Actually, for me, that sensation belongs over there in that section.”
 Why?
-Because when it comes to this emotion and body sensation wheel pillow, all responses generate opportunities for making connections, help integrate mind/body, and prompt conversations that grow how we understand how our unique body-sensations and emotions are linked.
+Because when it comes to this emotion and body sensation wheel pillow, all responses generate opportunities for making connections.
+All responses help integrate the mind and body.
+All responses prompt conversations that grow how we understand how our unique body-sensations and emotions are linked.
 Part of regulating our bodies and our emotions is to understand the current emotional experience – to distinguish what is being felt so that it can be honored and navigated.

 About the Design on the Feeling Sensation Wheel Pillow:

-The Emotion Sensation Feeling Wheel Pillow is created with a design that is an adaptation of the traditional feelings wheel that’s been floating around internet (and before that, classrooms) since the 1980’s.
-The emotion sensation wheel pillow makes this design available to people in a way that traditional handouts miss.
+The Emotion Sensation Feeling Wheel pillow is created with a design that is an adaptation of the traditional feelings wheel that’s been floating around the internet (and, before that, classrooms) since the 1980s.
+The Emotion Sensation Feeling Wheel pillow makes this design available to people in a way that traditional handouts miss.

 The two inner rings of this feeling wheel are emotions, while the outside ring contains descriptions of the body sensations that sometimes accompany that emotion.
 Each sensation is described in concrete language in order to be more accessible to neurotypical individuals, very literal thinkers, and people with alexithymia.

-As a person struggles to find words or feels choked up with emotion, they may find their hand tracing the lines of the wheel on the pillow and, even in that moment, making healing connections between brain and body in a way that a traditional handout or worksheet couldn’t have.
+As a person struggles to find words or feels choked up with emotion, they may find their hand tracing the lines of the wheel on the pillow.
+In that moment, they are making healing connections between brain and body in a way that a traditional handout or worksheet couldn’t have.

 Why People Love this Pillow’s Design: